Bankoga/golem/docs/config.md

 Links are golem specific changes to the inputs and outputs of specifically interconnected processing groups.
 Essentially, they are templated connections for outputting to or from the module to other connected modules.
 Some can be used to determine the number of channels in this module during initialization?

 Links require hooks to use, which are applied to proc group melds.
-Hooks are paired -In/-Out, and somewhere with a -Out builds a datapack to be used everywhere the corresponding -In exists.
+Hooks are paired -In/-Out, and somewhere with a -Out builds a datapack to be used EVERYWHERE the corresponding -In exists.

 ## Proc Func